fyusuf-a/ft_transcendence/README.md

 - `--profile frontend` starts the frontend container

 ## Usage
-- The backend will be available at `http://localhost:8080/`
+- The frontend, if enabled, will be available at `http://localhost:8000/`
-- The frontend will be available at `http://localhost:8000/`
+- The backend swagger will be available at `http://localhost:8080/`
-- Adminer will be available at `http://localhost:8888/`
+- Adminer, if enabled, will be available at `http://localhost:8888/`

 ## Testing
 ### Backend